New Trade Alert for (SBUX)

 An option play also has staying power with the ability to ride through Ups and Downs that would force most stock traders out of the position.

-The July option has nearly four months for bullish development.
-This option is like being long the stock from $55 with completely limited risk.
+The April option has seven plus months for bullish development.
+This option is like being long the stock from $50, below the 52 weeks SBUX lows, with completely limited risk.

-The maximum loss is limited to the $575 or less paid per option contract, with a stop at half of the premium paid.
+The maximum loss is limited to the $575 or less paid per option contract, with a stop at half of the premium paid to lessen dollar exposure.
 The upside, on the other hand, is unlimited.

-If shares move to the $64 target this option would be worth near $9.00 for a 50% return on investment.
+If shares move modestly just to the $59 midpoint of the trading range this option would be worth $9.00 for a 50%+ return on investment.